vbrusca/SolderlessVeryLargeNiMhBattery/README.md

 <br>

 ## Step 2
 Cut the silicon tube to about 10.75 inches.
-Fill the tube with 5 NiMH rechargable AA batteries in series for 6V.
+Fill the tube with 5 NiMh rechargable AA batteries in series for 6V.
 To make a 12V cell do this twice.

 ![alt text](https://github.com/vbrusca/SolderlessVeryLargeNiMhBattery/blob/main/images/nimh_tube_batt/pic2_silicon_tube_16mmID_20mmOD_10_nimh_batt.jpg?raw=true)
 <br>